- Tumbleweed 2.4.3-1.1

 With this annotation, when ever Picture Mode is altered, vdu_controls will reload all configuration files and refresh all control values from the VDUs.

-A custom named preset can be used to save the current VDU settings for later recall.
-Any number of presets can be created for different lighting conditions or different applications, for example: Night, Day, Overcast, Sunny, Photography, and Video.
-Each presets can be assigned a name and icon.
+A named _Preset_ can be used to save the current VDU settings for later recall.
+Any number of presets can be created for different lighting conditions or different applications, for example, Night, Day, Overcast, Sunny, Photography, and Video.
+Each preset can be assigned a name and icon.

 The Presets item in main-menu will bring up a Presets dialog for managing and applying presets.
-The main-menu also includes a shortcut for applying each existing presets.
+The main-menu also includes an item for each existing preset.

 Any small SVG or PNG can be assigned as a preset's icon.
 Monochrome SVG icons that conform to the Plasma color conventions will be automatically inverted if the desktop them is changed from dark to light.
-If a preset lacks an icon, an icon will be created from its initials (of its first and last words).
+If a preset lacks an icon, an icon will be created from the initials of the first and last words of its name.
 A starter set of icons is included in /usr/share/vdu_controls/icons/.

 Any time the current VDUs settings match those of a preset, the preset's name and icon will automatically show in the window-title, tray tooltip, tray icon.